WHEN WE COME TO OUR SENSES

 When we come to our senses

-Our situations and our conditions we are in might be horrible is not a punishment but a mere consequence if we walk away from the Father.
+Our situations and the conditions we are in might be horrible is not a punishment but a mere consequence if we walk away from the Father.

-But the consequence should be the jolting point for us realize that we have gone far.
+But the consequence should be the jolting point for us to realize that we have gone far.

 It’s a bumper for us to be an awakening point from our sleep and be aware that our conditions are not permanent.

 This is what happened to the younger son.
 He became aware that his suffering was not a punishment but a turning point to return back to where he really belongs.